 3) Tradition (in the sense of “what I have been told”) is an insufficient guide to either Truth or Doctrine.

-Whatever we say, we need to create the expectation that there is more to know, that reality— history, scripture, doctrine— is more complex, and that our current understanding (as an individual) is incomplete.
+Whatever we say to our audience, we need to create the expectation that there is more to know, that reality— history, scripture, doctrine— is more complex, and that our current understanding (whether as an individual or institutionally) is, at best, incomplete.
 I expand on this a bit in my non-published Ensign article.

 Now, to be clear, I do not equate “meat” either with so-called “deep doctrine”—which is rarely either “deep” or “doctrine”— or with arcane academic research.
 Remember that when Paul introduces this metaphor, he is sharply criticizing the Corinthians for being on milk!
 They are spiritual babies unable to handle the “solid food” (KJV “meat”) of the Gospel!
 We should not be children in understanding, nor should we implicitly promote an ideal of child-like simplicity in understanding Church doctrine, history, and scripture.

 So, a manual or Ensign could contain a simple paragraph in the introduction or first page, something like,

 This manual is intended to introduce some simple and basic truths of the Gospel.
 It represents our best attempt to teach an introductory understanding of what are often complex historical and doctrinal issues.
 We invite those who feel comfortable with these basic truths to continue studying and learning in other sources, and ‘out of the best books,’ (D&C 88:118, 90:15 ).
 As President Hinckley taught, these might include “books related directly to the history, the doctrine, and the practices of the Church [as well as] secular history, the great literature that has survived the ages, and the writings of contemporary thinkers and doers.”
 Such learning is necessary “for the salvation of Zion” (D&C 93:53), because as President Lee taught, “the future of the Church depends upon those who are both faithful and learned.”

-A Seminary teacher, missionary, or mission President could— and probably should, frequently— say something similar, although this presumes they themselves are aware of complexity.
+A Seminary teacher, missionary, or mission President could— and probably should with some frequency— say something similar, although this presumes they themselves are aware of complexity.